exaexa/hs19/u1/README.md

 There are no extra requirements, the main purpose of the assignment is to learn working with the compiler, libraries and Cabal.
-In particular, do not worry about using standard Haskell lists for arrays (although it is quite inefficient) and use any simple form of graphics for displaying the output (anything that is somehow readable by humans and interactive does).
-Avoid invalid operations that would crash the program (e.g. taking heads from empty lists).
+In particular, do not worry about using standard Haskell lists for arrays (although it is quite inefficient) and use any simple form of graphics for displaying the output -- anything that is interactive and somehow readable by humans will do.
+Avoid invalid operations that would crash the program, e.g. taking heads from empty lists.

 Additionally, there are example programs that you may use for getting a simple base suitable for starting the solution: